QRTP — QR Transport Protocol

 0x02 xx xx // transfer_id & 0x7fff (u16 LE, high bit = 0)

-0x04 // --- stream descriptors (8 bytes each, start here) ---
+0x04 // --- stream headers (8 bytes each, start here) ---

-// --- packets, in stream order ---
+// --- packets, packed in stream order ---

 Squeezed frame